 Low Fodmap Dessert Recipes

-If you have been reading my blog for awhile, you have noticed that some of my recipes are low in fodmaps including this week’s low fodmap dessert recipes.
+If you have been reading my blog for a while, you may have noticed that some of my recipes are low in fodmaps including this week’s low fodmap Christmas cookies.

+Let’s talk a little about what low fodmap foods mean.
 For instance, fodmaps are certain carbohydrates in food that may contribute to undesirable GI symptoms in many people with IBS.
-This post shares tips to make an IBS dessert recipe that everyone in your family will love!
+This post shares tips on making an IBS dessert recipe that your family and friends will love!

-Because one of the challenges that people often have when starting to follow the low fodmap diet is learning that not all gluten free products are low fodmap friendly.
+One of the challenges people often have when starting to follow the low-fodmap diet is learning that not all gluten-free products are low-fodmap friendly.
 This is especially true when it comes to low fodmap sweets.

-Low fodmap flours that can be used are rice, millet, sorghum, tapioca, teff, cornstarch, corn meal and potato flour.
+Rice, millet, sorghum, tapioca, teff, cornstarch, cornmeal, and potato flour are low-fodmap flours that can be used.
 Oat and soy flour can be used in small amounts for some people.
-Flours that are gluten-free but not fodmap are almond, coconut, garbanzo and amaranth and as a result if they are in large amounts in a product, they can cause great “pain and/or a very uncomfortable feeling”.
+Flours that are gluten-free but not fodmap are almond, coconut, garbanzo, and amaranth.
+If they are used in large amounts in a product, they can cause great “pain and/or a very uncomfortable feeling.”

-In addition, another challenge to making a dessert low in fodmaps is the type of sweetener that is used.
-Maple syrup and sugar work best while honey, agave syrup, fructose and molasses are high fodmap ingredients.
+Another challenge to making a dessert low in fodmaps is the type of sweetener used.
+Maple syrup and sugar work best, while honey, agave syrup, fructose, and molasses are fodmap ingredients.
 Therefore, they are not for everyone with IBS.

-Types of Fruits and Fruit Portions in Low Fodmap Dessert Recipes
+3. Types of Fruits and Fruit Portions in Low Fodmap Christmas Cookies

 Low Fodmap Dessert Recipe

 I am so excited to share this recipe with you!
-It was inspired by a restaurant that used to be in town call Dough.
-They had the most incredible raspberry bars which were made a lot like a lemon bar but instead of lemon, they were made with a raspberry puree so they were smooth not full of seeds like another favorite oatmeal raspberry bar cookie that I often make.
+It was inspired by a restaurant that used to be in town called Dough.
+They had the most incredible raspberry bars, which were made a lot like lemon bars.
+Still, instead of lemon, they were made with raspberry puree, so they were smooth, not full of seeds like another favorite oatmeal raspberry bar cookie that I often make.
+Check out this recipe!

 Low Fodmap Raspberry Bars

-Move over lemon bars, there is a new sweet and slightly tart bar that everyone will love for the holidays.
+Move over lemon bars.
+There is a new sweet and slightly tart bar that everyone will love for the holidays.
 It comes already dressed up in a lovely holiday red and has a fresh new taste that family and friends will love!
-Too many raspberries can become a high fodmap food but no more than 30 berries is considered a low fodmap fruit and this recipe has even less!
+Too many raspberries can become a high-fodmap food, but no more than 30 berries are considered a low-fodmap fruit, and this recipe has even fewer!

 Makes 16 servings